Our campaigns

 Get Online Week

-Get Online Week is a digital inclusion campaign organised by Good Things Foundation.
+Get Online Week is an annual digital inclusion campaign organised by Good Things Foundation.
+It’s the UK’s largest digital inclusion campaign taking place every October.
+This year, it’s happening 16 – 22 October 2023.

-3.7 billion people are digitally excluded worldwide (ITU, 2020).
-10 million people in the UK cannot get online independently (Lloyds Consumer Digital Index, 2021).
 A lack of digital skills and access can have a huge negative impact on a person’s life, leading to poorer health outcomes and a lower life expectancy, increased loneliness and social isolation, less access to jobs and education.
-If the last two years have taught us anything, it’s how vital digital skills are to our wellbeing and safety.

 Fix the Digital Divide